 The Black Coaches Association disbanded in 2015, leaving NAFCED to fight for coaching diversity.
 Norvell’s group believes solutions depend on each school elevating the importance of the issue.
 Additionally, he wants the Big Ten to mobilize on the issue, as it did for athletes 45 years ago.

 The conference created the Advisory Commission in 1972, the first coordinated effort by a conference to address issues for black athletes.

 “What we propose is that every [conference] commissioner’s office should take on this responsibility for at least promoting and monitoring racial and ethnic minority hiring,” Norvell said.
 “Then they can collectively report back as a conference to the NCAA board of trustees on what the Big Ten is doing, what progresses they have made to hire minority coaches, or just to make sure there’s a diversified pool of candidates. … It would go a long way toward responding and answering to the need.”

 If an opening arises in the conference this spring, as the decade mark approaches since the last hiring of a black coach, the coaching community and advocates will be watching.

 “Every time you have a search, you have a challenge to be fair, inclusive and make a decision based on the merits,” Delany said.
 “We’re in the education business, and having role models from diverse backgrounds and diverse places is good business.
 The people you’re teaching, coaching, training, leading work better when they’re working with a diverse set of leaders.”

-Ethan Nelson, a University of Minnesota student reporter on assignment for Star Tribune, contributed to this article.
+Graphics and contributions by Ethan Nelson, a University of Minnesota student reporter on assignment for Star Tribune.